VIAUAD02/laborok/docs/english/01-android-hello-world/index.md

 ### Compilation process on Android platform

-After creating the project, the source code is located in the `src` directory.
+After creating the project, the source code is located in the `app/src` directory.
 The user interface is defined directly in Kotlin code using Jetpack Compose, so there is no need for XML files.
 The result of compiling the Android project is an APK file, which can be installed directly on a mobile device.
 Jetpack Compose allows us to easily access and manipulate interface elements from Kotlin code, facilitating modern, declarative interface design.

 ![](assets/lab-1-compile-en.png)